-Once you’ve completed the application worksheet, you may use it to apply at License.MyFWC.com or submit it to any license agent or tax collector’s office.
+Once you’ve completed the application worksheet, you may use it to apply at GoOutdoorsFlorida.com or submit it to any license agent or tax collector’s office.

-But there’s been a change in how the preference system works.
-From now on, you can only return your unwanted quota permit online, and you can’t do so until Phase III begins and up until 10 days prior to your hunt date.
-To do this, log in to your customer account at License.MyFWC.com, and click the “Return” link next to the hunt you wish to turn in.
+You can only return your unwanted quota permit online, and you can’t do so until Phase III begins on July 30 and up until 10 days prior to your hunt date.
+To do this, log in to your customer account at GoOutdoorsFlorida.com, and click the “Return” link next to the hunt you wish to turn in.

-Returns will only be accepted online and will be reissued every Tuesday throughout the season after the Phase III application period begins.
+Returns will be accepted online only and will be reissued every Tuesday throughout the season during the Phase III application period.
 If you return a permit that was awarded to you in Phase I, you will receive a preference point as well as the restoration of your preference points used to obtain the permit.

 Here’s wishing you luck in drawing one of these great permits!